pe5er/m0swn.uk/notes.md

 High Altitude Balloons have been used since the turn of the 20th century, primarilly for taking airborne meteorological measurements used to create weather forcasts.
 High altitude balloons are also used for a variety of science experiemnts, from gamma ray astronomy to ozone measurement.
 Manned hot air balloons were originally used for this purpose, but were shortly proceeded by unmanned helium balloons, which are still used to this today.
 Currently 1,800 high altitude balloons are released worldwide every day.

 # 4 - High Altitude Balloon Launch Procedure
 The flight procedure of one of these balloons is as follows: the balloon is filled with a precise amount of lighter than air gas such as helium.
 When the balloon is released, it rises at about 5 meters per second, taking measurements and transmitting telemetry.
-As the latex balloon increases in altittude, the differential in inside to outside air pressure causes the balloon to expand.
+As the balloon increases in altittude, the differential in inside air pressure to the external environment causes the balloon to expand.
 Once an altitude of roughly 30 km is reached, the balloon bursts and the payload falls to the ground.
 A small parachute is used to slow the descent rate to a safe value.
 When the payload lands it's radio signal is used to for locating it.

 # 5 - Problem with the Current Commercial Method
-There are commercial offerings available; a common example being the Vaisala RS41 Radiosonde.
-These cost about £100 each and consist of ready to deploy sensor and tracker modules.
+There are commercial offerings available, which These cost hundreds of pounds each and consist of ready to deploy sensor and tracker modules.
 Devices such as these are usually only available to industrial customers in high volumes.

 # 6 - Solution
 The solution I'm proposing with my project is to design a low-cost payload that is built from readily available consumer parts such as hobbyist microcontrollers, off-the-shelf sensor modules and consumer available batteries.